brownben/nevis/README.md

 npm run dist
 ````

-To download from Sportident Stations you will also need their driver and drivers for any printers you wish to print from.
+To download from SportIdent Stations you will also need their driver and drivers for any printers you wish to print from.
 To get the safety data from stations you will have to use Si Config+.

 ## Help